ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 After a successful processing of the DELETE request, the Group Manager performs the following actions.

-First, the Group Manager deletes the OSCORE group and deallocates both the group-configuration resource as well as the group-membership resource associated with that group.
+First, the Group Manager deletes the OSCORE group, deallocates both the group-configuration resource as well as the group-membership resource associated with that group, and accordingly updates the group-collection resource.

+The operation of deleting the group-configuration resource and the corresponding group-membership resource, as well as of accordingly updating the group-collection resource MUST be atomic.

 Then, the Group Manager replies to the Administrator with a 2.02 (Deleted) response.